 Reduce Involuntary Churn

 Involuntary churn happens when customers churn because of failed payments or due to expired credit cards.
-This type of churn is relatively easier to combat with a smart dunning process, which automates payment reminders and retries.
-This helps you recover revenue that you would otherwise lose.
+Payment failure due to errors like network downtime is relatively easier to combat with a smart dunning process, which automates payment reminders and retries.
+Insufficient funds, or expired cards on the other hand require a more systematic approach with customer engagement.

 Implement Self-service Workflows